jlkravitz/joshuakravitz.me/content/authors/admin/_index.md

 # - Visitors
 ---

+I recently graduated from Stanford University with a B.S. in computer systems (focus: systems and AI) and M.S. in statistics (focus: causal inference).
+I am actively seeking a role in progressive analytics for the 2020 election cycle.

-I am a Stanford graduate student pursuing a degree in statistics, with interests in politics, healthcare and climate change.
-I am passionate about our democracy, and hope to keep it alive through work on important campaigns and in organizations fighting gerrymandering, for fair elections, and more.
-I believe that with a strong democracy, substantive, positive change is more likely to follow.
+I have a wide array of professional interests, including politics, healthcare, and experimental design.
+I am passionate about our democracy and hope to keep it alive through work on an important campaign or in an organization working to increase voter participation, fight gerrymandering, have fair elections, and more.
+I believe that with a strong democracy, substantive positive change is more likely to follow.

-I graduated from Stanford in 2018 with a degree in Computer Science and am pursuing a master's degree in Statistics.
-While I wasn't researching new methods for estimating causal effects, I oversaw the student leadership team for Camp Kesem at Stanford.
-As a student director, I gained executive, managerial and administrative experience, working in areas including (but not limited to): marketing and alumni engagement, overseeing the planning and execution of our largest annual fundraiser (raising over $25,000), communicating to our constituents a mid-year change in leadership, and advertising our services on-the-ground to the local community.
+While I wasn't researching new methods for estimating causal effects at Stanford, I oversaw the student leadership team for Camp Kesem at Stanford.
+As a student director, I gained executive, managerial and administrative experience, working in areas including (but not limited to): counselor recruitment and training, marketing and alumni engagement, fundraiser event planning, and camper recruitment and community engagement.

-In my free time, I watch TV, read, play jazz piano, and improvise.
-I love learning new things and hope to soon become a better cook, wheel-throw my own pottery, and improve my skills in basketball (my lay-up needs work).
+In my free time, I watch TV, read, play jazz piano, bake sourdough, and improvise.
+To me, improvisation is more than a fun hobby -- it's a way of life.
+My favorite improv maxims are "Say Yes," "Follow the Fear," and "Mistakes are Gifts."